goluboiar/taiko-mono/packages/branding/README.md

 ## Files

 Look inside of this package for some common files you can use.
-Otherwise, please resort to the [Figma](<https://www.figma.com/file/qVALIk5srW9nvOJwl6NF6F/Taiko-Brand-Guidelines-(External)>).
+Otherwise, please report to the [Figma](<https://www.figma.com/file/qVALIk5srW9nvOJwl6NF6F/Taiko-Brand-Guidelines-(External)>).

 ## Colors

 Our primary hex color is `#E81899`.
-For the full color palette and further details, please resort to the [Figma](<https://www.figma.com/file/qVALIk5srW9nvOJwl6NF6F/Taiko-Brand-Guidelines-(External)>).
+For the full color palette and further details, please report to the [Figma](<https://www.figma.com/file/qVALIk5srW9nvOJwl6NF6F/Taiko-Brand-Guidelines-(External)>).